php-fig/fig-standards/proposed/links.md

 Various other attributes of the Link may exist, depending on the format used.
 As additional attributes are not well-standardized or universal, this specification does not seek to standardize them.

+For the purposes of this specification, the following definitions apply.

+*    **Implementing Object** -An object that implements one of the interfaces defined by this specification.

+*    **Serializer** - A library or other system that takes one or more Link objects and produces a serialized representation of it in some defined format.

+### 1.2 Attributes

+All links MAY include zero or more additional attributes beyond the URI and relationship.
+There is no formal registry of the values that are allowed here, and validity of values is dependant on context and often on a particular serialization format.
+Commonly supported values include  'hreflang', 'title', and 'type'.

+Serializers MAY omit attributes on a link object if required to do so by the serialization format.
+However, serializers SHOULD encode all provided attributes possible in order to allow for user-extension unless prevented by a serialization format's definition.

+Some attributes (commonly hreflang) may appear more than once in their context.
+Therefore, an attribute value MAY be an array of values rather than a simple value.
+Serializers MAY encode that array in whatever format is appropriate for the serialized format (such as a space-separated list, comma-separated list, etc.).
+If a given attribute is not allowed to have multiple values in a particular context, serializers MUST use the first value provided and ignore all subsequent values.

+If an attribute is boolean True, serializers MAY use abbreviated forms if appropriate and supported by a serialization format.
+For example, HTML permits attributes to have no value when the attribute's presence has a boolean meaning.
+This rule applies if and only if the attribute is boolean True, not for any other "truthy" value in PHP such as integer 1.

+If an attribute is boolean False, serializers SHOULD omit the attribute entirely unless doing so changes the semantic meaning of the result.
+This rule applies if and only if the attribute is boolean False, not for any other "falsy" value in PHP such as integer 0.

 ## 2. Package